trafiklab/trafiklab.se/content/api/trafiklab-apis/gtfs-sweden/extra-files.md

 the GTFS standard, but contain the information which is needed to link the GTFS files to internal operator systems, or other data which is delivered by the operator.

-The extra files can be fetched by taking the URL to a normal GTFS zip file, and adding \__extra_ in the filename.
+The extra file can be fetched by taking the URL to the normal GTFS zip file, and adding \__extra_ in the filename.
 For example, the file "sweden.zip" becomes "_sweden\_extra.zip_".
 These files use the same API key as the static data, and count against the same quota.